Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/presentation/getlayoutslides/_index.md

 ---
 title: getLayoutSlides
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/presentation/getlayoutslides/
+url: /php-java/aspose.slides/presentation/getlayoutslides/
 ---

-## getLayoutSlides()  function
+## getLayoutSlides()  method

  Returns a list of all layout slides that are defined in the presentation.
  Read-only  IGlobalLayoutSlideCollection.